Skip to Content

 – Uneven Cutting Patterns

 Keep a close eye on the quality of your cuts.
 If your chainsaw consistently leaves uneven or wavy cuts, it might be time to replace the bar.
-Uneven cutting patterns could indicate that the bar has become warped or bent, impairing its ability to guide the chain efficiently.
+Variable cutting patterns could indicate that the bar has become warped or bent, impairing its ability to guide the chain efficiently.

 – Excessive Chain Vibrations